OpenMaine/maineballot/astro/src/content/posts/2017-11-07-Q3_Transportation.md

 ---
 title: 'Question 3: Transportation'
+excerpt: >-
-excerpt: This approved measure allows the state to borrow $105 million for transportation infrastructure.
+  This approved measure allows the state to borrow $105 million for transportation infrastructure.
-election: 2017-11-07
+electionDate: 2017-11-07
 header:
   overlay_image: ../../assets/img/2017_11/Question3_Transportation.jpg
   teaser: ../../assets/img/2017_11/Question3_Transportation.jpg
-  overlay_filter: 0.5 # same as adding an opacity of 0.5 to a black background
+  overlay_filter: 0.5
   image_description: Road in need of repair
 search: true
-categories:
-  - November 2017 Election
+election: november-2017-election
 tags:
-  - Transportation
+  - transportation
-  - Bond
+  - bond
-  - Passed
+  - passed
 yes_vote: I am in favor of issuing a bond to pay for transportation maintenance.
 no_vote: I don't want to issue a bond to pay for transportation maintenance.
-last_modified_at: 2019-01-08 T08:06:00-05:00
+lastModifiedDate: 2019-01-08
 ---

 ## Results